Diatomaceous Earth for Cats: A Natural Flea Treatment

 Want to Give Diatomaceous Earth for Cats a Try?
 Here Are Some Tips

-If your veterinarian tells you that you can safely use diatomaceous earth on your cat, you could rub it into your pet’s coat, making sure you aren’t going near the mouth, nose, and eyes.
-After that, you could leave it for one day, and then give your cat a gentle bath using a natural, feline-appropriate shampoo.
-This, along with the use of a flea comb, can help remove any dead fleas that are on your cat’s body, as well as help keep your pet’s skin from getting too dry.
+If your veterinarian tells you that you can safely use diatomaceous earth on your cat, you might be told to rub it into your pet’s coat, making sure you aren’t going near the mouth, nose, and eyes.
+After that, you might be able to leave it for one day before giving your cat a gentle bath using a natural, feline-appropriate shampoo.
+This, along with the use of a flea comb, may help remove any dead fleas that are on your cat’s body, as well as help keep your pet’s skin from getting too dry.

-To eliminate fleas from your environment, be sure to keep your house as clean as possible.
-Vacuuming, for example, can help remove flea eggs.
-You can then shake the diatomaceous earth onto any areas where your kitty spends a lot of time, such as the cat tree and cat bed, and you can even shake it onto your floors.
+When you have the difficult task of getting rid of all of the fleas in your home, it’s necessary to be strategic and diligent.
+For example, to eliminate fleas from your environment, be sure to keep your house as clean as possible.
+Vacuuming thoroughly every day can help remove flea eggs.
+Your vet might even advise that you shake some diatomaceous earth onto any areas where your kitty spends a lot of time, such as the cat tree and cat bed, and you might also decide to try this in your home by shaking some onto your floors.

-Diatomaceous earth may be what you’ve been searching for if you’ve been looking for a more natural and non-toxic way to get rid of fleas.
-As with any other product that you’re thinking about using on your pets, though, consulting with your vet first is recommended.
+Diatomaceous earth might be what you’ve been searching for if you’ve been looking for a more natural and non-toxic way to get rid of fleas, but there are many pros and cons to consider before you make the decision to give it a try.
+And, as with any other product that you’re thinking about using on your pets, consulting with your vet first is always recommended.